WVBR-FM: 21st century

 There were structural problems with the station's long-time studio building in the Collegetown neighborhood of Ithaca, which forced WVBR to relocate its studios and offices in 2000.
 This also proved to be both a financial and administrative burden for a time.
 The station's prospects improved over the following decade with a series of innovations, including the introduction of popular new youth-oriented VBR After Dark programming on weekday evenings and a special focus on music by local artists.

-Among other ventures, CMG opened WVBR's sister station, CornellRadio.com, with free-form eclectic programming aimed specifically at student listeners and launched its own recording label, Electric Buffalo Records.
+Among other ventures, CMG opened WVBR's sister station, CornellRadio.net, with free-form eclectic programming aimed specifically at student listeners and launched its own recording label, Electric Buffalo Records.

 In 2013, the corporation changed its name from the Cornell Radio Guild, Inc. to the Cornell Media Guild, Inc., reflecting the widening scope of its activities and ambitions.

 The station interviewed and photographed artists including John Legend, Saint Motel, Aly & AJ, and Gus Dapperton.

 The departments of WVBR News and WVBR Sports were reborn and launched segments both on-air and in podcast form.
 Notable guests include Congressman James Clyburn and Ithaca mayor Svante Myrick.

 In March 2019, WVBR launched its first bilingual radio show.
 In 2020, WVBR launched its online store, the WVBR Shop.

+In 2025, WVBR and the Cornell Media Guild celebrated their 90th anniversary with a public music festival in the Ithaca Commons, alongside a station rebrand and a fundraising campaign that raised more than $100,000 for future operations.